Virginia K. "Ginny" Sheimo

 PORTAGE – Virginia K. “Ginny” Sheimo, age 71, of Portage, passed away peacefully on Wednesday, April 12, 2023, at Montello Care Center.

-Funeral arrangements are pending at Pflanz Mantey Mendrala Funeral Home in Portage (www.pmmfh.com).
+In lieu of flowers, memorials may be made to the family or the U.W.
+Carbone Cancer Center.

+The family would like to extend a thank you to the staffs of Agrace HospiceCare, Aspirus Divine Savior Hospital and Montello Care Center.

-Funeral arrangements are pending at Pflanz Mantey Mendrala Funeral Home in Portage (www.pmmfh.com).
+Pflanz Mantey Mendrala Funeral Home in Portage (www.pmmfh.com) is assisting the family.

 Add an entry as Guest